 - A Guide makes good use of her time.

 - A Guide takes care of her own possessions and those of other people.

 - A Guide is self-controlled in all she thinks, says and does.

 I promise to do my best: To do my duty to God, To serve the King and help other people, and To keep the Blue Jay Law.

 A Blue Jay thinks of others before herself and does a good turn every day.

 Development of the Movement

 Guiding in Swaziland started in 1924, but it was only in 1950 after a visit from the World Chief Guide that it really began to spread throughout the country.
 In 1961 the Association was registered as a Branch Association of the Guide Association (UK).
-The Ranger section was organized in 1963, and a Cadet company was formed five years later in one of the two training colleges in Swaziland.
+The Ranger section was organised in 1963, and a Cadet company was formed five years later in one of the two training colleges in Swaziland.

-The Wayfarers, an organization for African girls working on similar lines to the Guide Association, was also active in Swaziland and soon joined the Guides to form one Movement for all girls in Swaziland.
+The Wayfarers, an organisation for African girls working on similar lines to the Guide Association, was also active in Swaziland and soon joined the Guides to form one Movement for all girls in Swaziland.
 In 1968 girls under ten became known as Blue Jays and the following year the Guide Association (UK) signed a deed of transfer making the Swaziland Girl Guides Association self-governing in all areas.